Image

 3) Regulation: Why Accurate Product Claims Matter

-The risk here isn’t just what’s said, but how well-equipped sales and support teams are to answer technical questions, handle edge cases, and stay within regulatory boundaries.
-When teams are trained only through slide decks or PDFs, that kind of confident, compliant communication becomes much harder to guarantee.
-And as the director of the Office of Prescription Drug Promotion points out, noncompliance can result in criminal investigation or enforcement, which has huge practical and reputational implications.
-In extreme cases, it may even introduce avoidable patient risk, underscoring the importance of clarity in every product conversation
+And as the director of the Office of Prescription Drug Promotion has noted, noncompliance can result in criminal investigation or enforcement, which has huge practical and reputational implications.
+In extreme cases, it may even introduce avoidable patient risk, underscoring the importance of clarity in every product conversation.

 2) Reputation: What Happens When Product Knowledge Fails